theo-bekh/information-retrieval-upc/README.md

 ## to do list

 ### part 1
-1. what word is the most frequent one in the English language?
+1. what word is the most frequent one in the English language? ---> "I" with the novel corpus and "we" with arxiv_abs corpus
 2. check also if all this preprocessing changes or improves the fitting of Zipf's law